 At the heart of data, technology is Mobility Intel- a solution that leverages mobility data (the information collected from millions of mobile devices) in a given country.

 We live in a world that is increasingly interconnected through mobile networks.
 According to the International Telecommunication Union (ITU), about 70 per cent of the global population will use a mobile device by 2025.

 This is our new mobile reality.

 Mobility Intel- which includes mobile positioning functionalities, provides actionable information through population mobility insights.
-It helps predictive analysis on mobility trends for a wide range of purposes, including but not limited to travel, labour migration, tourism, emergency situations, urban planning, development and investments into telecommunication network, water and sewage infrastructure, power grid, electrical substations and public buildings among others.
+It helps predictive analysis on mobility trends for a wide range of purposes, including but not limited to travel, labour migration, tourism, emergency situations, urban planning, development and investments into telecommunication network, water and sewage infrastructure, power grid, electrical substations and public buildings, among others.

-But it is also imperative that full compliance with privacy laws adhered to in the mining of telecom and financial data for these critical purposes.
+But it is also imperative that full compliance with privacy laws is adhered to in the mining of telecom and financial data for these critical purposes.